 The energy efficiency title of the 1992 Energy Policy Act required states and utilities to consider adopting integrated resource planning (IRP), which allows utility investments in conservation and other demand-side management techniques to be at least as profitable as supply investments.
-The 1992 Energy Policy Act also established new efficiency standards in lighting and industrial and commercial equipment and obligated states to establish commercial and residential building codes with energy efficiency standards.
+The 1992 Energy Policy Act also established new efficiency standards and obligated states to establish commercial and residential building codes with energy efficiency standards.
 Additionally, the 1992 Energy Policy Act required utilities to consider energy efficiency programs in their IRPs.
-The FPSC adopted an IRP and the City is already complying with its own IRP policy.
+The Florida public service Commission (FPSC) adopted an IRP and the City is already complying with its own IRP policy.
 This initiative is well institutionalized at this point.